How it works

 Kenya is the dominant nation, winning the past six men’s Olympic titles and taking 13 of the 18 medals on offer in those races.
 Qatar and Bahrain are also strong, although their success is chiefly obtained via Kenyan-born athletes.

 Russia and Kenya are the strongest nations in the fledgling women’s event.

 He never won Olympic gold but he’s remembered as the ‘daddy’ of the event.
-He was the world’s leading steeplechaser between 1991 and 1995, broke the World record and landed three World titles: 1991, 1993 and 1995.
+He was the world’s leading steeplechaser between 1991 and 1995, during which time he broke the world record and landed three world titles: 1991, 1993 and 1995.

-After exploding on to the scene in 2003 with a World record, the Russian improved on it in 2004 before taking Olympic gold in Beijing, becoming the first woman in history to break nine minutes.
+After exploding on to the scene in 2003 with a world record, the Russian improved on it in 2004 before taking Olympic gold in Beijing in 2008, becoming the first woman in history to cover the distance within nine minutes.